 2. Understanding our Pay Gap:

-- The business now contains a high proportion of highly paid technology and IT roles where the market is still underrepresented by female staff
+- The Group employs a high proportion of technology and IT roles in

 3. Taking action:

-The Group continues to be actively engaged in initiatives to promote gender equality.
+The Group remains actively engaged in initiatives to promote gender pay

 Anti-Slavery and human trafficking policy